Solid Models

 DeviceLayout.SolidModels.remove_group!Function

-Remove entities in group from the model, unless they are boundaries of higher-dimensional entities.
+Remove entities in group from the model, unless they are boundaries of higher-dimensional entities or part of another physical group.

 If recursive is true, remove all entities on their boundaries, down to dimension zero (points).